The Path to Sustainable Tourism Development in Canmore & Kananaskis

 Here in Canmore and Kananaskis, we’re proud to coexist with the incredible wildlife and delicate ecosystems that surround us.
 We ask all visitors to take great care of the land, animals, and people that make this region so special.
 Sign the Pledge to the Peaks and help preserve these beautiful areas!

 More information on sustainability

 Kananaskis Conservation Pass

-As of June 1, 2021, you must purchase a day, multi-day or annual Kananaskis Conservation Pass for your vehicle before you visit Kananaskis Country and the Bow Valley.
+You must purchase a day, multi-day or annual Kananaskis Conservation Pass for your vehicle before you visit Kananaskis Country and the Bow Valley.

 Electric Vehicle Charging Stations

 Canmore has several EV charging stations installed around town for your convenience.
 Find out where you can charge your EV!

 Weather & Environment